 The list will show nutrition information per serving, so be sure to look at the serving size and understand portions based on this.

 13 tips for healthier fast food choices

 - Don't be afraid to make special requests.
 Ask servers to leave out certain items, or swap them for others.
-Request smaller portions.
-Ask for sauces and dressings on the side, or do not have them at all.
-Consider ordering side salads to start and instead of a main course, opt for an appetizer with some healthy sides.
+Request smaller portions and ask for sauces and dressings on the side, or do not have them at all.
+Consider ordering side salads to start and instead of a main course, or opt for an appetizer with some healthy sides.

 - Avoid deluxe or super-sized portions in fast food restaurants.
 These may save money, but are higher in calories, fat, and sugar.

-- Ask for meals without full-fat dressings or sauces, such as mayonnaise, ketchup, or other creamy sauces.
+- Ask for meals without full-fat dressings or sauces, such as mayonnaise, ranch, or other creamy sauces.
 Mustard or fat-free dressings are more healthful choices.
 Ketchup often contains high fructose corn syrup, so people should be mindful of their intake of this condiment, as it can spike blood sugar.

-- Choose a salad-based meal where possible, with grilled chicken, tofu, or beans.
+- Choose a salad or veggie-based meal where possible, with grilled chicken, fish, tofu, or beans.
 Add a low-fat dressing on the side.

 - Order burgers without cheese.
 Ask for extra salad toppings instead, if desired.

 - Try an open-faced burger, with only half of a bun, or no bun.
 Or, opt for a lettuce wrap.